NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 NebulaStack began as a series of small technical experiments.

-Over time, it evolved into a comprehensive technology portfolio that combines software development, artificial intelligence, game development, and engineering projects.
+Over time, the project evolved into a comprehensive technology portfolio combining software development, artificial intelligence, game development, and engineering.

-A major milestone was the adoption of modern AI technologies and the development of custom AI assistants, which defined the future direction of the Infotech division.
+A major milestone in its development was the adoption of modern AI tools and the creation of custom AI assistants, which defined the further direction of the Infotech division.

 ## Current Direction

 At the current stage, NebulaStack is primarily focused on:

-* Artificial Intelligence
+* Artificial Intelligence and AI assistants

-* AI Assistants and Agent Systems

-* Automation

-* Software Products
+* Software product development

+* Competitive programming and algorithms

-* Research Projects
+* Research and scientific projects

+* Engineering projects

+* Creative and media development

+* Building a unified technology ecosystem

 ## Project Goal

-To build a strong technology portfolio that reflects real skills, practical experience, and completed work.
+To build a strong technology portfolio that reflects real skills, experience, and completed work.

-NebulaStack serves as a platform for accumulating knowledge, publishing projects, documenting research, and demonstrating continuous professional growth.
+NebulaStack serves as a platform for accumulating knowledge, publishing projects, and demonstrating continuous professional growth.

 ## Contacts